Visyond/website-hugo/site/content/_index.md

 ---
 title: Homepage
 metaTags: visyond
+topTitle: >-
-topTitle: 'SPREADSHEET COLLABORATION, ANALYSIS AND REPORTING IN MINUTES INSTEAD OF DAYS'
+  SPREADSHEET COLLABORATION, ANALYSIS AND REPORTING <br></br> IN MINUTES INSTEAD OF DAYS
 topSubTitle: >-
   Visualize the impact of your decisions, reduce risk of errors and collaborate securely with Visyond’s intuitive cloud based automation software.